FadareFavour1/LITA_Class_Data_Analysis_Project/README.md

 3. Data Cleaning and formatting
 4. Data type Correction

-### Data Extraction
+### Functions used in Excel
-Functions that were used in Excel for Extraction are :
+Functions that were used in Excel are :
 - SUM
 - AVERAGE
 - MAX